-CHICAGO (November 3, 2010) – Hyatt Hotels Corporation (“Hyatt” or the “Company”) (NYSE: H) today reported financial results for the third quarter and year-to-date 2010 as follows:
+CHICAGO (November 2, 2011) – Hyatt Hotels Corporation (“Hyatt” or the “Company”) (NYSE: H) today reported financial results as follows:

 Owned and Leased Hotels Segment

-Revenues increased 3.9% (4.1% excluding the effect of currency) in the third quarter of 2010 compared to the same period in 2009.
-Comparable hotel revenues increased 5.6% (5.9% excluding the effect of currency) largely due to increased occupancy in the third quarter of 2010 compared to the same period in 2009.
-The strong performance at the Company’s North American owned and leased hotels contributed significantly to the revenue growth in the third quarter of 2010 compared to the same period in 2009.
+Revenues increased 3.3% (1.3% excluding the effect of currency) in the third quarter of 2011 compared to the same period in 2010.
+Comparable hotel revenues increased 8.5% (6.5% excluding the effect of currency) in the third quarter of 2011 compared to the same period in 2010.

-Owned and leased expenses increased 2.5% in the third quarter of 2010 compared to the same period in 2009.
-Excluding expenses related to benefit programs funded through Rabbi Trusts and non-comparable hotel expenses, expenses increased 4.0% in the third quarter of 2010 compared to the same period in 2009.
-See the table on page 8 of the accompanying schedules for a reconciliation of comparable owned and leased hotels expense to owned and leased hotels expense.
+Owned and leased expenses decreased 4.3% in the third quarter of 2011 compared to the same period in 2010.
+Excluding expenses related to benefit programs funded through Rabbi Trusts and non-comparable hotel expenses, expenses increased 3.9% in the third quarter of 2011 compared to the same period in 2010.
+See the table on page 9 of the accompanying schedules for a reconciliation of comparable owned and leased hotels expenses to owned and leased hotels expenses.

 North American Management and Franchising Segment

-Revenue from management, franchise, and other fees increased 14.3% in the third quarter of 2010 compared to the same period in 2009 primarily due to increased hotel revenue and a greater number of properties.
+Revenue from management, franchise, and other fees increased 8.3% in the third quarter of 2011 compared to the same period in 2010.

-The following properties were added to the portfolio during the third quarter of 2010:
+The following hotels were added to the portfolio during the third quarter:

-The one aforementioned non-Hyatt branded property was removed from the portfolio during the third quarter of 2010.
+Two hotels were removed from the portfolio in the third quarter of 2011.

 International Management and Franchising Segment

-Adjusted EBITDA increased by 30.8% in the third quarter of 2010 compared to the same period in 2009 as a result of increased fee revenue.
+Adjusted EBITDA was flat in the third quarter of 2011 compared to the same period in 2010.

-Revenue from management, franchise and other fees increased 14.8% in the third quarter of 2010 compared to the same period in 2009 primarily as a result of increased hotel revenue and profits, particularly in the Asia-Pacific region.
+Revenue from management, franchise and other fees increased 9.7% in the third quarter of 2011 compared to the same period in 2010.

 Selling, General, and Administrative Expenses

-Selling, general, and administrative expenses increased by 3.0% in the third quarter 2010 compared to the same period in 2009.
-Adjusted selling, general, and administrative expenses increased by 3.4% in the third quarter of 2010 compared to the same period in 2009.
-See the table on page 7 of the accompanying schedules for a reconciliation of adjusted selling, general, and administrative expenses to selling, general and administrative expenses.
+Selling, general, and administrative expenses decreased by 14.7% in the third quarter of 2011 compared to the same period in 2010.
+Adjusted selling, general, and administrative expenses increased by 14.8% in the third quarter of 2011 compared to the same period in 2010.
+See the table on page 8 of the accompanying schedules for a reconciliation of adjusted selling, general, and administrative expenses to selling, general, and administrative expenses.

-Capital expenditures during the third quarter of 2010 totaled approximately $60 million, including approximately $6 million for investment in new properties.
+Capital expenditures during the third quarter of 2011 totaled $98 million, categorized as follows:

-On September 30, 2010, the Company had total debt of approximately $800 million, cash and cash equivalents, including investments in highly-rated money market funds and similar investments, of approximately $1.0 billion, short-term investments of approximately $600 million and undrawn borrowing availability of approximately $1 billion under its revolving credit facility.
+On September 30, 2011, the Company had total debt of approximately $1.23 billion, cash and cash equivalents, including investments in highly-rated money market funds and similar investments, of approximately $690 million, short-term investments of approximately $500 million and undrawn borrowing availability of approximately $1.4 billion under its amended and restated revolving credit facility.

 CONFERENCE CALL INFORMATION